Updated: Nov 20, 2022

-Infusion pumps play a critical role in hospitals delivering fluids, medications, blood and other life-saving aids to patients.
+Infusion pumps play a critical role in hospitals delivering fluids, medications, blood, and other life-saving aid to patients.
 The severity of the problem is underscored by advisories the FDA and Department of Homeland Security issued urging manufacturers to take action and ensure patient safety.
-But given that some, if not all, devices can’t easily be updated or patched, the right course of action isn’t particularly clear.
+However, given that some, if not all IoMT devices can’t easily be updated or patched, the right course of action isn’t particularly clear.

 The rise of ransomware attacks on healthcare organizations is becoming too common.
 Bad actors shut down access to mission-critical systems, devices, and data making it more likely organizations will pay ransomware extortion.